Cap-go/website/content/blog/building-a-native-mobile-app-with-nextjs-and-capacitor.md

 If you would like to learn how to add Capgo to your Next.js app, take a look at the next article :

+## Credits

+Thanks a lot to [Simon](https://twitter.com/schlimmson), this article is based on [this article](https://devdactic.com/nextjs-and-capacitor) rewroted with chat-gpt-3 and adapted.